emma50/emma50/README.md

 # Hello World!

 My name is Okwuidegbe Emmanuel.
-I'm a fullstack web developer living in Lagos, Nigeria.
+I'm a fullstack web developer and I live in Lagos, Nigeria.

 <br>